0install/0repo/README.md

 3rd-party release), you can just include the full URL in the XML file.

-On the other hand, if you wish to store the release archives in the repository, use a relative href on the `<archive>` element and place the archive in the same directory as your XML. e.g.
+On the other hand, if you wish to store the release archives in the repository, use a simple name (with no "/" characters) as the href on the `<archive>` element and place the archive in the same directory as your new XML. e.g.

     <archive extract="someprog-1.2" href="someprog-1.2.tar.gz" size="87942"/>

+Then run `0repo add` on the XML to import it into the repository.

 0repo will upload the archive to the repository's file hosting (using the command configured in `0repo-config.py`) and insert the full URL into the generated feed.

+0repo keeps track of which files have been uploaded where in the `/archives.db` file.
+This is a plain text file which you can edit manually if needed.
+It should always correspond to the state of the remote file hosting.
+Each time you use 0repo to update the public feeds, it looks up the archive URLs in this file to generate the full URLs in `/public`.

+For example, to migrate all your archives to a new server:

+1. Copy all the files from the old server to the new one.
+2. Do a search-and-replace in `archives.db` to give the new locations.
+3. Run `0repo update` to update the public feeds.

 The generated files